benidroe/fohhnnet_exporter/README.md

 * Fohhn NA-4 via UDP (not tested yet)
 * Moxa 5130 RS-485 to Ethernet device server via TCP

 Some devices with integrated network interface can communicate directly via UDP.
-However, other devices only use their interface for audio.
+However, other devices only use their interface for audio and can not be used for queries.

 Fohhn Text Protocol is not implemented yet.